TVR: Automotive System Requirement Traceability Validation and Recovery Through Retrieval-Augmented Generation: Experiment Results

 \subsection{Robustness to Unseen Requirement Variations (RQ3)}

 \textbf{Approach.} This RQ evaluates the robustness of TVR to unseen variations of stakeholder requirements, a crucial aspect in practice.
-To ensure a comprehensive evaluation, we employ cross-validation by categorizing all requirement pairs based on their variations and evaluating across all four categories in our dataset.
+To ensure a comprehensive evaluation, we employ cross-validation by categorizing all requirement pairs by their variations and evaluating across the four categories in our dataset.
 Specifically, for each requirement pair to be validated, our retriever component first identifies its variation category.
 Then it retrieves the most similar examples from the remaining three variation categories, thereby emulating situations in which new variations are encountered.

 \textbf{Results.} Table~\ref{tab:robustness} presents the TVR robustness evaluation results.
 The Macro-F1 scores, ranging from 87.02\% to 94.92\%, demonstrate TVR’s strong generalization ability across variation categories.